Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Applications and Deployment Scenarios

 \subsection{Healthcare}

-In healthcare scenario, joint VLC-AmBC systems present numerous opportunities for monitoring patient well-being and enhancing medical facility operations.
-AmBDs integrated into wearable health-monitoring devices can continuously collect physiological data, such as heart rate, body temperature, and oxygen saturation.
-Utilizing the lighting infrastructure of hospitals and clinics, these wearable AmBDs achieve energy-autonomous operation and continuous, non-invasive patient monitoring.
+In healthcare scenarios, the joint VLC-AmBC systems present opportunities for monitoring patient well-being and enhancing medical facility operations.
+For instance, in a hospital room, a wearable AmBD attached to a wristband can harvest energy from the bedside luminaire, receive VLC control signals for sensing activation, and backscatter physiological data such as heart rate and body temperature to an RF reader.
+The room-confined VLC link enables localized AmBD wake-up and control with low interference to nearby patients and equipment, while AmBC reduces maintenance by avoiding frequent battery replacement and the use of a dedicated RF transmitter at the wearable device.
 In addition, AmBDs embedded within hospital rooms, medical equipment, and medication containers can track asset usage, medication adherence, and environmental conditions such as room temperature, lighting intensity, and hygiene compliance.
-These capabilities help to improve patient care quality, reduce clinical errors, and streamline asset management, contributing positively to the management of healthcare facilities and the safety of patients.
+These capabilities help to improve patient care quality, reduce clinical errors, and streamline asset management, contributing to the management of healthcare facilities and the safety of patients.